-During the quiet times (October to March) there is unrestricted parking on single yellow lines in Cheddar Gorge so you will have no difficulty parking then.
-During the other busy months you will need to use (and pay for) parking in Cheddar I'm afraid.
+Cheddar Gorge is quieter during the cooler months (October to March) and very busy in the summer.
+Although there is free 1-hour limited parking opposite our shop all year round, during the warmer, busy months you will probably need to use (and pay for) parking in Cheddar.
 We get so many visitors during these times but there are plenty of spaces within the lower sections of the gorge itself.
-Apart from Cheese, we have the incredible Cheddar Caves, award-winning traditional Tea Rooms and many independent shops & curiosities, not forgetting breathtaking walks.
+Apart from Cheese, we have Jacob’s Ladder, award-winning traditional Tea Rooms and many independent shops & curiosities, not forgetting breathtaking walks.

 Yes.
 We have a ramp entry into the Visitor Centre if you would like to come and watch us make cheese.
 From here you can easily access our shop which also has a wheelchair friendly entry/exit too.